bioone/ARGs-MGEs-MAP/README.md

 ARGs-MGEs-MAP manual
 ==========================================

-This is a modified version of [Ublastx_stageone-2.3](https://github.com/biofuture/Ublastx_stageone) .We recommand users try the singualrity version of the pipeline, and you will not need to install many tricky dependence.
-If you want to use the previouse version, please refer to https://github.com/biofuture/Ublastx_stageone/releases/tag/2.3
+This is a modified version of [Ublastx_stageone-2.3](https://github.com/biofuture/Ublastx_stageone) .

 If you  have any questions or suggestions on the singularity version of this tool, please leave us a message in the Issues.

-The change log of this version (2021-01-05) includes:
+The change log of this version includes:
-1. Merge two steps into one command for easy of useage
-2. Add paralell computing for the blastx step searching against SARG2 database, this accelerats the whole process
-3. PcoA plot generated directly
+1. MGE analysis pipeline
+2. Updates to the ARG database

 Prepare the meta-data file of your samples
 ==========================================